Daulatpur–Saturia tornado: Event and aftermath

 On 25 April 1989, a 1000 hPa area of low pressure propagated over Bihar and West Bengal, India, with a trough extending east across Bangladesh and into Manipur, India.
 The system remained largely stationary throughout the day through 26 April.
 On that day, another low approached from Madhya Pradesh, and in conjunction with a ridge over China, the pressure gradient became tighter across Bangladesh.
 Warm, moist air flowed northeast from the Bay of Bengal while cool, dry air flowed south from the Himalayas.
 In the upper-levels of the atmosphere above the low, strong westerly winds from the jet stream created ample wind shear, a key factor in the development of supercell thunderstorms capable of producing tornadoes.
 The jet stream became particularly intense on 26 April, with a sounding from Dhaka observing 240 km/h winds at a height of 10.6 km.
 An established dry line over western Bangladesh served as a focal point for thunderstorm development.
 By 12:00 UTC, all the aforementioned factors served to produce severe thunderstorms across the country.

 Around 12:30 UTC, a tornado touched down near Daulatpur in the Manikganj District and traveled east, soon striking Saturia.
 It caused tremendous damage across a 150 km2 area covering three upazilas, with Saturia being hardest-hit.
 Its path was about 80 km long.
 A World Meteorological Organization news letter noted the tornado as F3 on the Fujita Scale.
-However, the stated wind estimate of 338 to 418 km/h would rank it as an F4.
+However, the stated wind estimate of 338 to 418 km/h would rank it at F4 intensity.

 According to the World Meteorological Organization in 2017, the tornado killed roughly 1,300 people and injured 12,000.
-In 2022, this death toll was challenged in a paper authored by Dr. Fahim Sufi with the Australian Government, Dr. Edris Alam with the University of Chittagong, and Dr. Musleh Alsulami with the Umm al-Qura University, where it was stated the deadliest tornado in Bangladesh history was the 14 April 1969 Dhaka, Bangladesh tornado, which killed 922 people.
-This new publication still keeps a Bangladesh tornado as the deadliest in history, just not this specific tornado.
 Damage was extensive, as countless trees were uprooted and every home within a six square kilometer area of the tornado's path was completely destroyed.
 An article in the Bangladesh Observer stated, "The devastation was so complete, that barring some skeletons of trees, there were no signs of standing infrastructures".
 Approximately 80,000 people were left homeless.
 A second tornado struck the Narsingdi District, killing 5 people and injuring 500 others.